lonkamikaze/powerdxx/README.md

 The more cores are added, the worse it gets.
 Even on a dual core machine (with HT) having a browser and an e-mail client open, suffices to keep the load rating above 100% for most of the time, even without user activity.
-Thus `powerd` never does its job of saving energy, by reducing the clock frequency.
+Thus `powerd` never does its job of saving energy by reducing the clock frequency.

 Advantages of powerd++